Shop

 Tips for how to pre-treat your fabric including ironing and how to properly cut thin fabrics.
 You’ll also get tricks for easier sewing with sheers, types of hems for 19th C. garments and working with your machine for smooth stitches.

-Click here for more info and to add this foundational guide to your sewing library now!
+Visit here for more info and get your copy of this foundational guide today!

 Have the complete, original issue at your fingertips!
 172 high-resolution scanned pages.